-That allegedly and aafter each of these business buyouts went sour, my and their daughter did not see Simon and Shirley boycotting them almost completely for several yearseach of and Simon and Shirley were crushed by this loss and their behavior and severed their ties with them sister Pamela and her family.
-Pamela may have known she was excluded from the Estates in 2000 Will of Simon already exhibited herein.
+That allegedly after the business buyouts went sour, Pamela and David and their daughter did not see Simon and Shirley and boycotted them almost completely for several years until shortly before each of their deaths.
+Simon and Shirley were crushed by this loss and their behavior and severed their ties with them.
+Pamela may have known she was also excluded from the Estates in the 2000 Will of Simon already exhibited herein.

-That my sister Pamela and both my parents had ceased seeing and talking to each other almost entirely for several years prior to my mother and father’s deaths.

-That monthsmy brother Theodore and my father were also breaking up their businesses and separating from each when Simon invited Petitioner and his wife Candice Bernstein (“Candice”) to help him start a new business venture with a new partner, in a new office he had just leased wholly separate from Theodore, in a wholly new business and where he would now be relocating.
+That Petitioner learned several months before Simon’s death that Theodore and Simon were also separating from each other in business, as tensions had gotten out of control, when Simon invited Petitioner and his wife Candice Bernstein (“Candice”) to help him start a new business venture with a new partner, in a new office he had just leased, in a wholly new industry and where he would now be relocating wholly separate from Theodore.

-That immediately prior to my father’s death aon information and belief, again this separation was partially a result of bad blood over the splitting of the businesses and other business dealings and allegations that Theodore was taking monies from the businesses for himself in excesses and finally because of Theodore’s continuing anger and rage at Simon over learning he was also excluded from the Estates.
+That on information and belief, this separation was partially a result of bad blood over the splitting of the businesses and other business dealings gone badly and allegations that Theodore was taking monies from the businesses for himself in excess and finally because of Theodore’s continuing anger and rage at Simon over learning he was also excluded from the Estates.

-That Simon was also hurt by a lawsuit filed weeks before his death by his business partner William E. Stansbury (“Stansbury”) against he and Theodore, as he had considered Stansbury to be a friend and likewise as Stansbury claims he was Simon’s friend too in his lawsuit.
-However Stansbury makes claims that Theodore was signing fraudulently checks in his name and converting the funds illegally into his own accounts and more, in a lawsuit that now is part of the Estates creditors, as more fully defined herein.
+That Simon was also hurt by a lawsuit filed weeks before his death by his business partner William E. Stansbury (“Stansbury”) against he and Theodore, as he had considered Stansbury to be a friend and likewise Stansbury claims he was Simon’s friend too in his lawsuit.
+However Stansbury makes claims that Theodore was fraudulently signing checks made out into Stansbury name and converting the funds illegally into his own accounts and more, in a lawsuit that now is part of the Estates creditors, as more fully defined herein.

-That the near death bed changes to long standing 2008 estate plans that was proposed in the May 12, 2012 meeting, still skipped leaving anything at all to my brother Theodore and Pamela, as again they had already been compensated, and so the inheritance was to be left instead directly to their children, where three of their four children were already adults
+That the newly contemplated near death bed changes sought to be made to the long standing 2008 estate plans of Simon and Shirley that were proposed in the May 12, 2012 meeting, still skipped leaving anything at all to Theodore and Pamela, as again they had already been compensated, and so the inheritance was to be left instead directly to their children, where three of their four children were already adults.
+Therefore, Theodore and Pamela should have very little to do with the Estates but instead have total control with exclusivity to the Personal Representatives and where the Beneficiaries and Interested Parties have been totally shut down from ANY information or funds, as further defined herein.

-That Simon stated to Petitioner that he was skipping Theodore and Pamela as he also felt that if he left the monies directly to them in the proposed 2012 Amended Trust, their children would never see the monies and additionally he felt that Theodore and Pamela were using their current wealth gained through advancements on their inheritances through the company acquisitions to control their children by leveraging their monthly allotments to their children in college if they did not join in the boycott of Simon, making it impossible for their children not to join in.
+That Simon stated to Petitioner after the May 2021 meeting that he was skipping over leaving anything to Theodore and Pamela as he also felt that if he left the monies directly to them in the proposed 2012 Amended Trust, their children would never see the monies.
+Simon felt that Theodore and Pamela were using their current wealth gained through advancements on their inheritances through the company acquisitions to control their children by leveraging their monthly allotments to their children in college if they did not join in the boycott of Simon, making it virtually impossible for their children not to join in.
 In Pam’s circumstances the boycott of both Simon and Shirley, by David, Pamela and their daughter began several years earlier.

 That on information and belief, letters were sent and conversations held shortly after Shirley’s death with Theodore, Pamela, Simon, Spallina and Tescher, notifying them that they had been left out of the remainder of the Estates.
+After Shirley’s death, the Beneficiaries were not notified by the TS of their interests.